This post was updated on July 10, 2015.

 - Mailing address

-When you provide this information, be sure that the equipment will operate within the jurisdiction of the AQMD.
-Although the mailing address for the permit does not need to be within the AQMD, the actual location of the equipment must.
+When you provide this information, be sure that the equipment will operate within the jurisdiction of the SCAQMD.
+Although the mailing address for the permit does not need to be within the SCAQMD, the actual location of the equipment must.

 Also, keep in mind that this information must match what you enter on Form 400-A.